Research and Collaborations

-The exhibition “The forgotten collection.
-The nativity scene of the Barons of Donato di Sant'Eframo vecchio”, organized at Villa di Donato, opens on December 2, 2024 and will end on December 8.
-The exhibition will be accessible every day from 14.00:20.00 pm to 800:900 pm, offering the public the opportunity to discover finds that have marked important installations from the mid-XNUMXth century to the late XNUMXth century.
+The exhibition "The Forgotten Collection.
+The Nativity Scene of the Barons of Donato di Sant'Eframo Vecchio," held at Villa di Donato, opens on December 2, 2024, and will run until December 8.
+The exhibition will be open daily from 2:00 PM to 8:00 PM, offering the public the opportunity to discover artifacts that have shaped important displays from the mid-19th to the late 20th century.

 The historical research was carried out mainly at the State Archives of Naples and was curated by historian and archaeologist Rossana Di Poce.
 The project received the support of the Fondazione Banco di Napoli and the Campania Region.
 Numerous organizations sponsored the event, including the Municipality of Naples, the Federico II University and the FAI.